-The undersigned hereby appoints J. Brian Patsy and Richard C. Levy, M.D. and each of them, attorneys-in-fact and proxies, with full power of substitution, to vote as designated below all shares of the Common Stock of Streamline Health Solutions, Inc. that the undersigned would be entitled to vote if personally present at the annual meeting of stockholders to be held on May 23, 2007, at 9:30 a.m., and at any adjournment thereof.
+The undersigned hereby appoints J. Brian Patsy and Richard C. Levy, M.D. and each of them, attorneys-in-fact and proxies, with full power of substitution, to vote as designated below all shares of the Common Stock of Streamline Health Solutions, Inc. that the undersigned would be entitled to vote if personally present at the annual meeting of stockholders to be held on May 21, 2008, at 9:30 a.m., and at any adjournment thereof.

-l .
-ELECTION OF DIRECTORS: J. BRIAN PATSY, JONATHAN R. PHILLIPS, RICHARD C. LEVY, M.D., ANDREW L. TURNER AND EDW.
-VONDERBRINK.
-ARD J. ☐ FOR all nominees listed above (except as marked below) ☐ WITHHOLD AUTHORITY to vote for all nominees (INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the line below.)
+1. ELECTION OF DIRECTORS: J. BRIAN PATSY, JONATHAN R. PHILLIPS, RICHARD C. LEVY, M.D., ANDREW L. TURNER AND EDWARD J. VONDERBRINK. o FOR all nominees listed above (except as marked below) o WITHHOLD AUTHORITY to vote for all nominees (INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the line below.)
 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.
 This Proxy, when properly executed, will be voted in the manner directed herein by the undersigned shareholder.
-If no direction is made, this Proxy roted FOR Proposal 1. will be (continued on other side) The undersigned acknowledges having received from Streamline Health Solutions, Inc., prior to the execution of this Proxy, a Notice of Annual Me Proxy Statement, and an Annual Report. eting, a ıdm Please sign exactly as your name appears below.
+If no direction is made, this Proxy will be voted FOR Proposal 1. (continued on other side) The undersigned acknowledges having received from Streamline Health Solutions, Inc., prior to the execution of this Proxy, a Notice of Annual Meeting, a Proxy Statement, and an Annual Report.
+Please sign exactly as your name appears below.
 When shares are held as joint tenants, each holder should sign.
-When signing as attorney, executor administrator, trustee, or guardian, please give full title as such.
-If a corporation, please sign in full corporate name by president or other authorized of a partnership, please sign in partnership name by authorized person.
-Dated:, 2007 [STOCKHOLDER NAME AND ADDRESS] [STOCKHOLDER NAME AND NUMBER OF SHARES 5] (Signature) (Signature if held jointly) Please mark, sign, date, and return the Proxy promptly using the enclosenvelope. ed
+When signing as attorney, executor, administrator, trustee, or guardian, please give full title as such.
+If a corporation, please sign in full corporate name by president or other authorized officer.
+If a partnership, please sign in partnership name by authorized person.
+Dated: [STOCKHOLDER NAME AND ADDRESS] [STOCKHOLDER NAME AND NUMBER OF SHARES] (Signature) (Signature if held jointly)

+Please mark, sign, date, and return the Proxy promptly using the enclosed envelope.